alberteddu/basilisk/README.md

 # Basilisk

 Basilisk is a chat application.
-A NodeJS server is provided, along with a client (HTML, CSS, JavaScript).
+A NodeJS server is provided, along with a client (HTML, CSS, JavaScript + AngularJS).
 A PHP server is also included, which can replace the NodeJS one.

 # Usage